 Choose an open software that allows the integration of data from external systems such as ERP, CRM, CMMS, user databases, and web portals.

 |4||Velocity in data processing|

 How fast can the software process the data?

-Choose a software that is fast in transforming data into useful information.
+Choose software that can quickly turn data into useful information.
 BIG DATA technology is a must.
-It is based on the 3V concept (Velocity, Volume and Variety): as a user you need data fast; you also need a variety of data to perform proper analysis; you need to handle big volumes of data (ex. data must be stored for long periods in order to detect anomalies and support the expert in his work).
+It is based on the 3V concept (Velocity, Volume and Variety): as a user, you need data quickly; you also need a variety of data to perform proper analysis; you need to handle large volumes of data (e.g. data needs to be stored for long periods of time to detect anomalies and support the expert’s work).

 |5||Financial KPI calculation|

 Can I calculate the financial gains even in the case of self-consumption?

-To calculate gains and turnover – for the energy sold and injected in the grid for example – it is important to choose software that can integrate different prices per period and key contract parameters and uniformizes the values automatically.
-Turnovers can then be used as a reliable way to do benchmarking between the different sites and countries.
+In order to calculate profits and turnover – for example, for energy sold and fed into the grid – it is important to choose software that can integrate different prices per period and key contract parameters, and automatically standardise the values.
+Turnover can then be used as a reliable basis for benchmarking between different sites and countries.

 |6||Flexibility & personalisation|

 Can I customise dashboards and KPIs?

-Dashboards and KPIs are project-dependent and may vary.
-Choosing a software that allows you to adapt and customise KPIs easily and autonomously will make your work more efficient and agile.
+Dashboards and KPIs are project specific and can vary.
+Choosing software that allows you to easily and autonomously adapt and customise KPIs will make your work more efficient and agile.

 Can I visualise performance on public screens?

-Impactful dashboards with real time information directly available on public screens allow engaging occupants and customers and to communicate easily about the results achieved.
+Powerful dashboards with real-time information available directly on public screens allow you to engage residents and customers and easily communicate the results achieved.